elunna/nerfhack-changelog/README.md

 * mind flayer attacks can make hero forget skills (Evil)
 * minotaurs resist death magic (SLASHEM)
 * minotaurs have a thick hide and have flanking
+* All molds can generate in small groups.
+* All molds have a reduced chance of granting intrinsics.
+* All molds and fungi (F) can propagate passively when attacked
 * mordor orcs can spawn with orcish boots
 * mumakil get butts or kicks instead of bites.
 * mummies get a nasty withering attack (xnh/Evil)